 What is the importance of incident response?

-This process helps companies to be prepared for both the known and unknown.
+This process helps companies to be prepared for both the known and the unknown.
 It is a reliable way to identify a security incident immediately when it occurs.

 Most businesses rely on sensitive information that would be detrimental if compromised.
 Incidents may range from simple malware infections to complex problems.
 And any incident may have short- and long-term effects that can impact the success of the entire company.

-Pay special attention to the things that can be done in advance to brace for the impact of a security incident.
+Pay special attention to the things that can be done in advance to brace yourself for the impact of a security incident.

 Consistent Steps for Effective Incident Response